arazabedi/Main-Obsidian-Vault/MMT/The one equation to understand MMT Inflation.md

 is the total value of outstanding financial assets which are issued by that entity.

-The underlying reason, is that governments do not issue shares.
+The underlying reason is that governments do not issue shares.
 Because there are no shareholders, and there is no real valuation for governments, it is impossible to assess solvency.